 "Severus," he repeated as he pushed the door ajar.

 The room looked untouched and inviting with its light blue walls, Quidditch posters, and Gryffindor flags showing off the bright personality of the 16 year old boy who once lived here.
 A desk on the left wall sat next to a door leading to the private lavatory Albus had added when all this started almost exactly a year ago.
 There were signs of unfinished school work sitting on the desk that would need to be cleaned out.
-A waredrobe full of muggle clothes, school uniforms, and robes was on the wall flushed with the door.
+A wardrobe full of muggle clothes, school uniforms, and robes was on the wall flushed with the door.

 The picture frames in this room were still upright and intact.
-Most of them showed three friends growing up from curious 11-year olds getting back on the Hogwarts Express after their first year, Christmas celebrations throughout the past 5 years at Hogwarts, the Burrow, and Spinners End, and rambunctious 5th-years celebrating Gryffindor winning the final Quidditch match against Slytherin last year.
+Most of them showed three friends growing up from curious 11 and 12-year olds getting back on the Hogwarts Express after their first year, Christmas celebrations throughout the past five years at Hogwarts, the Burrow, and Spinners End, and rambunctious 5th-years celebrating Gryffindor winning the final Quidditch match against Slytherin last year.
 Ironically, that was the last match Harry would play before his life was turned upside down.
 Next to the pictures of friends sat the photo album Hagrid had given Harry at the end of his first year.
 The edges of the pages worn from use, Albus didn't need to open it to know what other family pictures had been added throughout the years.

 Albus knew he would find Severus in here; on the bed in the far right corner of the room under the enchanted window showing the sun setting across the black lake.